December 7, 2024

 Comparison with Quaternions

-The table below is the Quaternion multiplication table.
+The table below is the quaternion multiplication table.
 The leftmost column indicates the multiplier, while the topmost row represents the multiplicand.

-To interpret the Quaternion table, consider i*j = k.
+To interpret the quaternion table, consider i*j = k.
 This means that multiplying j by i results in k.
 Here, i denotes a rotation around the x-axis.
 Similarly, j*i = -k signifies that multiplying i by j yields -k.
 Rotating i, j or k by themselves results in -1, which is a scalar.
 Finally, multiplying the scalar 1 by 1 remains 1.

 *1ijk